ionicfirebaseapp/Flutter-restaruant-app/README.md

 | ------------- | ------------- |
 | <a href="https://www.ionicfirebaseapp.com/products/ionic-3-restaurant-mobile-app" rel="FREE Restaurant Mobile App">![FREE Restaurant Mobile App](https://res.cloudinary.com/dzu7tvexv/image/upload/w_590,h_300,f_auto,q_auto/v1566369745/tepubukeji3u5qpr7o3p.jpg) </a> |  <a href="https://www.ionicfirebaseapp.com/products/flutter-mobile-app" rel="Free Flutter Todo Mobile app UI"> ![Free Flutter Todo Mobile app UI](https://res.cloudinary.com/dzu7tvexv/image/upload/w_590,h_300,f_auto,q_auto/v1540272427/y3sogf3if3ostylxr95y.jpg) </a>|

+## About This Application

+Flutter Restaurant Mobile app work across IOS and Android platform and develop with Google Flutter Framework that written with Dart Language.
+Flutter Mobile app performance best compared to any others due to its fast development and cross-platform nature.
+This app Ready to use and comes with API integrated.
+You can integrate very quickly with our NodeJS backend dashboard.
+It's effortless to manage all the app content like Categories, Menu, Orders, Push Notification to users or manage the Offers and give rewards to users on each purchase.

 ## Documentation

 ionicfirebase restarurant documentation, included in this repo in the root directory, is built with [ionic](https://ionicframework.com/) and publicly hosted on ionicfirebaseapp docs Pages at <https://docs.ionicfirebaseapp.com/ionicrestaurantapp/>.